haoweix/academic-kickstart/content/publication/MNIST-classifier.md

 **The Goal of this post**: is to summarize some interesting supervised machine learning approach, which classfify MNIST hand-writen digit dataset.

-**Method**: According to the timeline that I have been exposed, subspace learning, logistic regressions, PCA or so called eigenface, SVM and Neuron Networks will be introduced here.
+**Method**: According to the timeline that I have been exposed, subspace learning, logistic regressions, PCA or so called eigenface, SVM and Neuron Networks, CNN are introduced here.

 **Results**: It's natural to expect that complicated model will have lower test error.
 Here we will see the accuracy is not proportional to the time of training data.
+Additionally, some simple methods yield amazing results.

 **Implementation**: Currently these methods are implemented respectively by Julia, MATLAB, and python.
 I will try to rewrite them all in python if I have time (probably in the summer).

 ### Subspace Learning

 Subspace learning is one simple direct application of singular value decomposition(SVD), which is easy to understand and implement.
-Such an big disadvantage of this method is that it is especially time-consuming since we need to compute the SVD of a d*n matrix, where $d=28 * 28$ and n is the number of training sample.
+Such an big disadvantage of this method is that it is especially time-consuming since we need to compute the SVD of a $d*n$ matrix, where $d=28 * 28$ and n is the number of training sample.
+Doing a single SVD for (6000, 784) matrix will cost ~1s in my macbook.
+(But actually we only need k left singular vectors, so there may exist a fast algorithm, such as power method?)
+Using 60000 training images, the final overall accuracy is 94.67%, which is beyond my expectation because this is the simplest method used here.

+**Explanation**: Note that the training error is 95.20%, which means the overfitting is not significant.
+That's because we have dropped the singular vectors corresponding to small singular values, which made our algorithm less sensitive to noise, thus reducing overfitting.

 ### PCA(eigenface)